phpbb/documentation/development/extensions/modification_to_extension.rst

 Compatibility
 =============

-In some cases the compatibility of functions and classes count not be kept, while increasing their power.
-You can see a list of things in the Wiki-Article about `PhpBB3.1 <https://wiki.phpbb.com/PhpBB3.1>`_
+In some cases the compatibility of functions and classes could not be kept, while increasing their power for 3.1.
+You can see a list of these in the Wiki-Article about `PhpBB3.1 <https://wiki.phpbb.com/PhpBB3.1>`_

 Pagination